-Though our goal is to encourage eating through positive reinforcement through words of praise, sometimes it goes pear-shaped with our kids hearing something completely different…most likely leaving us better off not saying anything at all.
+Though our goal is to encourage eating through positive reinforcement through words of praise, sometimes it goes pear-shaped with our child hearing something completely different…most likely leaving us better off not saying anything at all.

 1. The labeller